 We track our Type 1 recommendations over a five-year period.
-From April 2001 to March 2006, we made 208 Type 1 recommendations.
-Of those recommendations, 41 are less than one year old.
+From April 2002 to March 2007, we made 226 Type 1 recommendations.
+Of those recommendations, 56 are less than one year old.

-For 2006.
-Exhibit 4 shows that the Government acted on 89% of the Type 1 recommendations that are more than one year old.
-In 2006, we achieved our target that the Government acts on 80% of our Type 1 recommendations that are more than one year old.
+For 2007, Exhibit 4 shows that the Government acted on 93% of the Type 1 recommendations that are more than one year old.
+In 2007, we achieved our target that the Government acts on 80% of our Type 1 recommendations that are more than one year old.

-Percentage of Total Type 1 Recommendations
+Percentage of Total Type 1 Recommendations More Than One Year Old Acted on by the Government

 We track our Type 2 recommendations over a ten-year period.
-From April 1996 to March 2006, we made 267 Type 2 recommendations.
-Of those recommendations, 145 are less than five years old.
+From April 1997 to March 2007, we made 303 Type 2 recommendations.
+Of those recommendations, 199 are less than five years old.

-For 2006, Exhibit 5 shows that the Government acted on 91% of the Type 2 recommendations that are more than five years old.
+For 2007, Exhibit 5 shows that the Government acted on 89% of the Type 2 recommendations that are more than five years old.
 We began tracking these recommendations in April 1994.
-This is the seventh year that we have data to compare to our target.
+This is the eighth year that we have data to compare to our target.
 We have achieved our target that the Government acts on 80% of our Type 2 recommendations that are more than five years old.